zhenglong1603/tp/docs/UserGuide.md

 Format: `addmr ic/NRIC al/ALLERGIES ill/ILLNESSES sur/SURGERIES imm/IMMUNIZATIONS`

 parameters:
-- `ic/NRIC`: The NRIC of the patient.
+- `NRIC`: The NRIC of the patient.
 It must be a valid NRIC number.
-- `al/ALLERGIES`: The allergies of the patient.
+- `ALLERGIES`: The allergies of the patient.
 It can be `None` or a list of allergies separated by spaces.
-- `ill/ILLNESSES`: The illnesses of the patient.
+- `ILLNESSES`: The illnesses of the patient.
 It can be `None` or a list of illnesses separated by spaces.
-- `sur/SURGERIES`: The surgeries of the patient.
+- `SURGERIES`: The surgeries of the patient.
 It can be `None` or a list of surgeries separated by spaces.
-- `imm/IMMUNIZATIONS`: The immunizations of the patient.
+- `IMMUNIZATIONS`: The immunizations of the patient.
 It can be `None` or a list of immunizations separated by spaces.

 Examples:
 * `addmr ic/S1234567A al/Penicillin ill/Flu sur/Appendectomy imm/Flu Vaccine`